-The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO.nl) implements the GSM-R Interference Control Subsidy Scheme on the instructions of the Ministry of Infrastructure and the Environment.
+The Netherlands Enterprise Agency (Rijksdienst voor Ondernemend Nederland, RVO.nl) implements the GSM-R Interference Control Subsidy Scheme on the instructions of the Ministry of Infrastructure and Water Management.

-The GSM-R Interference Control Subsidy Scheme (Subsidieregeling beheersing GSM-R Interferentie) is a contribution towards the costs incurred by keepers of railway vehicles when adjusting or replacing existing GSM-R train radios or EDORs.
+The GSM-R Interference Control Subsidy Scheme (in Dutch: Subsidieregeling beheersing GSM-R Interferentie) is a contribution towards the costs incurred by keepers of railway vehicles when adjusting or replacing existing GSM-R train radios or EDORs.
 Applications for the subsidy can be submitted as from 1 October 2014.

 The scheme enters into force on 1 August 2014 and has been published in the Government Gazette.